-- Take on a smallish amount of clients (10-20) at $100+/month.
-This is at least an extra $1,000/month! (and $100/month is a low price.)
+- Take on a small-ish number of clients (10-20) at $100+/month.
+This is at least an extra $1,000 each month (and $100/month is a low price.)

-- Take a step back from training in person and commit more time.
-You can take on 100+ clients at $100/month or $10,000+/month!
+- Take a step back from training in-person and commit more time.
+You can take on 100+ clients at $100 each month, or $10,000+ each month!

-I know what you’re thinking.
-“I can’t handle 20 more clients in my limited time” or “100+ clients a month?
+I know what you’re thinking: “I can’t handle 20 more clients in my limited time” or “100+ clients a month?
 How could I possibly get that many people and manage that many programs?”

 With the following steps and software, I’ll show you how you can do it.
 Build your systems and learn to leverage the best software available and each client should take about 20 minutes a month of your time.

 How to Be an Online Personal Trainer: Your Quick Start Guide